-The Wellesley South Little League All Stars won their second game of Pool play in the sectional semifinals in dominating fashion on Thursday night at Norwood's Wall Park.
+The Wellesley South Little League All Stars won their second game of in the sectional semifinals in dominating fashion on Thursday night at Norwood's Wall Park.

 With the win, WS all but assured themselves a spot in Saturday's Section Three championship game, with the winner heading to the final four of the Massachusetts State tournament.